JustinMurray37/3D-File-Explorer/README.md

 ---

 ### File
-A files represent pieces of data on the disk with certain properties and permissions and exist inside folders.
+Files represent pieces of data on the disk with certain properties and permissions and exist inside folders.
 Unlike folders, files are associated with actual data and take up space on the disk.
 Files can have different extensions indicating the type of data they contain and what programs should be used to open them.
 Files also commonly have different visual representations based on their extension such as notepad icon for text files, or a piece of a film reel for a video.
 Files generally cannot be broken down into smaller pieces with some exceptions (.zip, .docx). \
 In this application, files will be represented as objects on shelves within the room representing the current folder.
 The files will have different representations based on the type (paper for a document, disc or tape for video/audio).

 ---